 It might seem like a tourist trap to avoid but Vancouver Art Gallery's Gallery Cafe is a hidden gem in the heart of downtown's Robson Plaza that has been going strong since 1994.
 Choose from a wide range of freshly made quiches, salads, sandwiches, soups, and pies and other treats, as well as a selection of wine and beer if you want to have a drink with your lunch.
 It closes at 6 p.m., but if you're there on a summer's day, grab some food and a bottle of bargain bubbly, and soak up the sun on the gallery steps.
 The outdoor patio is a real delight and perfect for people watching.

 Located on the gritty end of Granville Street, the Twisted Fork Bistro is easy to overlook when strolling between bars, but you'll see a line-up here for brunch that will give it away.
 Inspired by French bistros, the bijou space has wooden accents and booths that give it a romantic vibe.
-The menu is brunch only from 8 a.m. to 3 p.m. and includes French classics such as croque monsieur and West Coast favorites like eggs benny with smoked salmon.
+The menu is brunch only.
+They'll seat you between 8 a.m. to 2:30 p.m., closing around 4 p.m. daily.
+They offer French classics such as croque monsieur and favorites like eggs benny with smoked salmon.

 Situated close to Canada Place and the cruise terminal, Miku is the sister restaurant to Minami in Yaletown.
 Just like its smaller sibling, Miku specializes in Japanese aburi-style sushi, which involves searing the top of the packed sushi, creating a distinctively delicious smoky taste.
 Try the salmon or prawn (ebi) aburi sushi, a best-seller, and enjoy the crab-filled Red Wave Rolls and crispy calamari for a taste of West Coast seafood in upscale sushi surroundings.